gbouras13/pharokka/README.md

 `pharokka.py -i <fasta file> -o <output folder> -d <path/to/database_dir> -t <threads>  -g prodigal -m`

+In v0.1.7, the ability to specify an E-value threshold for CDS functional assignment using mmseqs2 was added using the -e flag.
+It defaults to 1E-5.

+`pharokka.py -i <fasta file> -o <output folder> -d <path/to/database_dir> -t <threads>  -e <E-value>`

 pharokka defaults to 1 thread.

 System